Phil Plait: Public outreach

 After his research contributions, Plait concentrated on educational outreach.
 He went on to perform web-based public outreach for the Fermi Gamma-ray Space Telescope and other NASA-funded missions while at Sonoma State University from 2000 to 2007.
 In 2001, he coauthored a paper on increasing accessibility of astronomy education resources and programs.

 A large proportion of his public outreach occurs online.
 He established the badastronomy website in 1998 and the corresponding blog in 2005.
 The website remains archived but is no longer actively maintained, while the blog has continued, through several changes of platform, to the present day.

-His first book, Bad Astronomy: Misconceptions and Misuses Revealed, from Astrology to the Moon Landing "Hoax" deals with much the same subject matter as his website.
+His first book, Bad Astronomy: Misconceptions and Misuses Revealed, from Astrology to the Moon Landing "Hoax", deals with much the same subject matter as his website.
 His second book, Death from the Skies, describes ways astronomical events could wipe out life on Earth and was released in October 2008.

 Plait's work has also appeared in the Encyclopædia Britannica Yearbook of Science and the Future and Astronomy magazine.
 He is also a frequent guest on the SETI Institute's weekly science radio show Big Picture Science.

 Plait has contributed to a number of television and cinema productions, either onscreen as host or guest or in an advisory role offscreen.
-He hosted the three-part documentary series "Phil Plait's Bad Universe" on the Discovery Channel, which first aired in the United States on August 29, 2010 but was not picked up as a series.
+He hosted the three-part documentary series Phil Plait's "Bad Universe" on the Discovery Channel, which first aired in the United States on August 29, 2010, but was not picked up as a series.
 He has appeared in numerous science documentaries and programs including How the Universe Works.
-Plait was a science advisor for the 2016 movie Arrival and the 2017 CBS TV Series Salvation.
+Plait was a science advisor for the 2016 film Arrival and the 2017 CBS TV series Salvation.
 He was the head science writer of the 2017 show Bill Nye Saves the World on Netflix.